The Lay of Grímnir

 The loden coat is getting singed, though I bear it aloft,

-2. ‘For eight nights I sat here amid fires,
+the cloak burns before me. - ‘For eight nights I sat here amid fires,

 without anyone having offered me food,